Barker and Stonehouse

 Barker and Stonehouse is a British independent furniture retailer.
-It is a family-run firm since 1946 and was established in Stockton, County Durham.
+It has been a family-run firm since 1946 and was established in Stockton, County Durham.

-Barker and Stonehouse stock a range furniture including sofas, beds, dining tables and chairs, office furniture and children's furniture as well as designer brands such as Timothy Oulton, Stressless, Tempur and Ercol.
+Barker and Stonehouse stock a range of furniture including sofas, beds, dining room tables, chairs, office furniture, and children's furniture as well as designer brands such as Timothy Oulton, Stressless, Tempur and Ercol.

-It has eleven branches, situated in Newcastle upon Tyne, Gateshead, Darlington, Knaresborough, Hull, Leeds, Nottingham, Battersea and Thornaby.
-Hove, opened in April 2017.
+It has eleven branches, situated in Newcastle upon Tyne, Gateshead, Darlington, Knaresborough, Hull, Leeds, Nottingham, Battersea, and Thornaby; the Hove store opened in April 2017.
 The newest store in Guildford was opened in December 2017.

 History

 Barker and Stonehouse was founded during the second world war by Charles Barker and Alex Stonehouse.
 The two RAF men decided to embark on their new business venture when they returned home, opening the first Barker & Stonehouse store in Bishopton Lane, Stockton, in early 1946.

 They were joined by Charles’ brother, Frank Barker, in late 1946 when the first Middlesbrough store opened in Newport Road.
 This was followed by the Darlington store in 1953.
 In 1960, Charles Barker's son, and current chairman, Richard Barker, joined the company.
 Richard Barker went on to effect a management buy-out, acquiring Frank Barker's and Alex Stonehouse's shares making him majority shareholder and managing director of the business in 1974.
 A store in Bishop Auckland was opened in 1979, followed by a store in Newcastle upon Tyne in 1982.

 In 1991, Richard's son, James, the current managing director, brought his own ideas to the business when he joined the company.
 James recognised the power of advertising, and launched the slogan "is your house a Barker & Stonehouse?"